QSPFoundation/qspider/README.md

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Compile WASM

+Get the Emscripten SDK, using these instructions: <https://emscripten.org/docs/getting_started/downloads.html>.

+Run `npm run compile:wasm` to compile wasm module.
+Compiled js amd wasm files are committed to repository.
+So every time you change C code you need to recompile and commit updated files.

 ## Running unit tests

 Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).